BlanchetteLab/SACSANN/README.md

 git clone https://github.com/BlanchetteLab/SACSANN
 ```

+* Go to the right folder `cd SACSANN/`

-* Recommended way: create a virtual environment
+* SACCSANN supports Python 3.
+The recommended way to use it is to create a virtual
+ environment :
 ```bash
 pyenv virtualenv 3.7.3 sacsann pyenv local sacsann
 ```
-* run `make install` to install the requirements
+* then run `make install` to install the requirements

 ## Run the demo

 You can run a demo of SACSANN on two mouse chromosomes by running `make run-demo`
 For more information on the available options, run :
 `python sacssann.py --help`

+## Input

+## Output

 ## License
 LAMPS is free software: you can redistribute it and/or modify it under the terms of the